mvProject/whattowear/README.md

 # whattowear

-Current app created for helping to create checklist for trip nad plan trip according to weather in destination place
+Current app created for helping to create checklist for trip and plan trip according to weather in destination place